The laws concerning higher education

 The new Administrative Procedure Act introduces a new general rule regarding the types of decisions which may be appealed.
 A decision may be appealed if the decision is likely to affect someone’s situation in a more than insignificant way.
 The provision allows for a relatively broad interpretation and does not provide any examples of which decisions it may refer to.
 This means that decisions on advice, instructions, recommendations and similar occurrences can also be appealed if the decision has, or is expected to have, a real impact on someone’s situation.
 However, the impact must be of a somewhat qualified nature.

-The new act takes effect on 1 July 2018, at the same time replacing the old Administrative Procedure Act.
+The new act started to apply on 1 July 2018, at the same time replacing the old Administrative Procedure Act.
 However, the old act shall continue to apply to the extent that it is referred to in other legislation or ordinances.

 For questions about the laws concerning higher education, contact: